bogdananton/php-project-snapshot-build/README.md

 ----

+#### @todo

-@todo check difference / add a git differ between branches (original dev vs build)
+- check difference / add a git differ between branches (original dev vs build)
-@todo remove doc,tests and other folders from dependencies
+- remove doc,tests and other folders from dependencies
-@todo add a git-ls to the build repo
+- add a git-ls to the build repo
-@todo if proof-of-concept is valid, expose history and build triggers (launching the callback) via an API / web frontend
+- expose history and build triggers (launching the callback) via an API / web frontend